magneticio/vamp.io/content/documentation/about-vamp/service-discovery.md

 1. The user describes a service and its desired endpoint port in the Vamp DSL.
 2. The service is deployed to the configured container manager by Vamp.
-3. Vamp instruct Vamp Gateway Agent (via ZooKeeper) to set up service endpoints.
+3. Vamp instruct Vamp Gateway Agent (via ZooKeeper, etcd or Consul) to set up service endpoints.
 4. Vamp Gateway Agent takes care of configuring HAProxy, making the services available.

 > **Note:** services do not register themselves.
 They are explicitly created, registered in the Vamp database